rust-gamedev/rust-gamedev.github.io/content/news/028/index.md

 editor built on a non-destructive node-based workflow.

-The previously announced Alpha release was delayed as core devs returned to school— January is the new goal.
+The previously announced Alpha release was delayed as core devs returned to school - January is the new goal.
 Development now continues to pick up speed.
 Design of the project website has continued for its launch soon, alongside the Alpha release.